-Even though stocks took a big hit recently, this might not be the lowest point.
+Even though many stocks have taken a hit recently, this might not be the lowest point.
 That said, waiting too long could mean that you miss the upside along the way.

-Over the long run it may not matter much to reaching your retirement or other long term goals whether you invested in a lump sum or if you invested in intervals, but it may help your anxiety if you see a large investment take a hit right after investing.
+Over the long run it may not matter much to reaching your retirement or other long-term goals whether you invested in a lump sum or if you invested in intervals, but it may help your anxiety to not see a large investment take a hit right after investing.

 - Stay engaged but not obsessive

-While you may have left your investments entirely up to your advisor in the past, the recent market plunge is a harsh reminder of the risks of not having a portfolio that matches your goals and investor profile.
+While you may have left your investments entirely up to your advisor in the past, the recent market turbulence is a reminder of the risks of not having a portfolio that matches your goals and investor profile.